Jeyaprabakar01/Jeyaprabakar01/README.md

 - 💬 Ask me about **Website Development & Web Application Development**
 - 📫 How to reach me **ej.prabakar@gmail.com**
 - 👨‍💻 Know more about me on **https://jeyaprabakar.com**
 - ⚡ Fun fact **My love for front-end development runs so deep that every time I lay eyes on a cool design, my mind instantly starts coding in CSS! 🎨💭 Whether it's an ad banner or a street poster, I can't help but envision the perfect styling and layout.
-Living in a world of divs, colors, and fonts—it's a front-end engineer's day dream!**
+Living in a world of divs, colors, and fonts. it's a front-end engineer's day dream!**

 <div> <a href="https://www.linkedin.com/in/jeyaprabakar" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>
 <a href="https://github.com/jeyaprabakar01" target="_blank"><img src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white" target="_blank"></a>